Joseph Emerson Worcester

 Joseph Emerson Worcester (August 24, 1784 - October 27, 1865) was an American lexicographer who was the chief competitor to Noah Webster of Webster's Dictionary in the mid-nineteenth-century.
 Their rivalry became known as the "dictionary wars".
 Worcester's dictionaries focused on traditional pronunciation and spelling, unlike Noah Webster's attempts to Americanize words.
-Worcester was respected by American writers and his dictionary maintained a strong hold on the American marketplace until a later, posthumous version of Webster's book appeared in 1864.
-After Worcester's death in 1865, their war ended.
+Worcester was respected by American writers and his dictionary maintained a strong hold on the American marketplace until a later, posthumous version of Webster's book appeared in 1864, with Worcester dying the following year.

 Biography

 Early life

 Worcester was born August 24, 1784, in Bedford, New Hampshire, and worked on a farm in his youth, entering Phillips Academy, Andover, in 1805.
 In 1809, he entered Yale University and graduated in two years.
 He began a school in Salem, Massachusetts, in March 1812, but gave up on the project by 1815.
 One of his students had been a young Nathaniel Hawthorne; Worcester tutored Hawthorne privately at the boy's home.
 During this time, Worcester worked on several works on geography, including A Geographical Dictionary, or Universal Gazetteer, Ancient and Modern, which was published in 1817.
 In 1823, he was elected a Fellow of the American Academy of Arts and Sciences He wrote a much-used textbook, Elements of History, Ancient and Modern, accompanied by an Historical Atlas, published in 1827.
 Worcester collected philological works and wrote a journal in Europe in 1831.
 For many years, he co-edited the annual American Almanac and Repository of Useful Knowledge.
 He earned LL.D. degrees from Brown University (1847) and Dartmouth College (1856).